GoldenEye 007: Production

 The music was primarily composed by Graeme Norgate and Grant Kirkhope.
 Norgate previously penned the music of Blast Corps, while Kirkhope composed the music of Donkey Kong Land 2.
 Robin Beanland, the game's third composer, only wrote the elevator music that can be heard in certain levels.
 All the sound effects were created by Norgate and a lot of effort was put into combining and permuting sounds in different ways to create a satisfying feel.
 According to Hollis, whenever the player shoots a gun, up to nine different sound effects will randomly trigger.
 When the game was reviewed by Nintendo shortly before it was released, the company was slightly concerned about the amount of violence and gunplay.
 As a result, the team toned down the killing and added an end credits sequence that introduces all the non-player characters, giving the game a filmic sense.
 The game received a Teen rating from the Entertainment Software Rating Board.

-GoldenEye 007 was released on a 96-megabit cartridge on 25 August 1997.
+GoldenEye 007 was first released in Japan on 23 August 1997.
+It was later released in English on a 96-megabit cartridge on 25 August 1997.
 Although this was over a year and a half after the release of the GoldenEye film, the game benefited from publicity for the upcoming James Bond film Tomorrow Never Dies.
 Every cartridge of the game contains a ZX Spectrum emulator with ten Rare developed games.
 This function was originally made as an experimental side project by Rare and was deactivated in the final version, but has since been unlocked through fan-made patches.
 The development of GoldenEye 007 took more than two and a half years to complete and had a budget of US$2 million.